nikman21/neuranote/README.md

 ```

 ### 3. Add .env files
-Add me on discord will send it too you nikman. or email me nikolas.manuel13@gmail.com
+Add me on Discord will send it to you nikman. or email me nikolas.manuel13@gmail.com

 ### 3. Start servers
 ```bash